MiriamKhader/TLSAES/README.md

 # TLSAES

+ Optimise server to be able to run on NodeMCU:

 ampy --port COM6 --baud 115200 put C:\Users\mpkhs\PycharmProjects\CNfDA\test.py main.py

 For using WIFI with MicroPython use the network library

 Installing micro python on ESP8266 NodeMCU: